okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/index.md

 ## Integrate challenge using TOTP option

-After a user enrolls Okta Verify, they can authenticate themselves with Okta Verify using a Time-based One-Time Password (TOTP) challenge.
+After a user enrolls Okta Verify, they can authenticate themselves with Okta Verify using a time-based one-time passcode (TOTP) challenge.
 When they want to sign in, they must retrieve the TOTP that Okta Verify generates, and submits this to the service provider for verification.
 The Okta server independently generates the same password and validates that the submitted password is identical to the generated one.
 If it is the same, the user is authenticated and signed in.

 The following diagram summarizes this flow.